Pecos Watershed Conservation Initiative 2026 Request for Proposals

 Grants will be awarded for projects that secure or establish populations of certain target aquatic species, including Pecos gambusia, Pecos pupfish and Texas hornshell:

-This RFP is seeking proposals that fill information gaps on the Rio Grande cooter, a species that inhabits the Pecos watershed, but about which not enough is known to prioritize conservation strategies.
-Competitive proposals will include those that inform future habitat restoration priorities through improved species distribution maps and better understanding of habitat needs and stressors affecting the species.
+This RFP is seeking proposals that implement strategies to conserve the Rio Grande cooter, a species that inhabits the Pecos watershed, but for which the conservation community is only beginning to prioritize conservation strategies.
+Competitive proposals will include those that implement habitat restoration activities and monitor the effect of conservation activities on the Rio Grande cooter to further our prioritization of activities to benefit the species.

 This RFP also seeks proposals to develop and implement monitoring protocols to measure focal species response to habitat restoration and enhancement.
 Where baseline data is not available, monitoring proposals should establish a baseline measurement.
 This baseline should then be used to measure change over time as restoration activities are undertaken.
 Monitoring projects may be paired with other monitoring work that federal and state agencies are performing.
 Preference will be given to monitoring proposals that include habitat restoration and/or enhancement activities or monitor species response to habitat restoration and/or enhancement work funded through another NFWF Pecos Watershed Conservation Initiative project.
 Monitoring for focal species should track progress towards species outcomes included in Southwest Rivers Business Plan.
 Applicants are encouraged to contact NFWF program staff prior to submitting a proposal to discuss projects that include species monitoring.